 Please note that we do not accept affiliated student applications in Law (i.e. applicants who already hold a degree).
 We recommend that such applicants get in touch with one of the colleges which specialise in affiliated students.

 Our interview process is designed to introduce applicants to methods of legal reasoning.
 We are looking for an ability to think clearly and flexibly, to reason in a logical way, and to see issues from a variety of perspectives.
 In 2020, law applicants will have one interview of approximately 30–40 minutes conducted by the College’s Law Fellows.
-Both interviews are designed to explore the applicant's aptitude for and interest in Law as an academic subject.
-The first interview focusses on a short text, such as an excerpt from the report of a judgment in a legal case, which applicants are given to read before the interview commences.
-The interview uses the text as a basis for discussion and as a vehicle for exploring legal issues while presupposing no prior knowledge of Law.
-Discussion in the second interview also focusses on a text that applicants are given the opportunity to read and think about beforehand.
-The text for the second interview takes the form of a short extract from a piece of legislation.
+The interview is designed to explore the applicant's aptitude for and interest in Law as an academic subject.
+The first part of the interview focusses on a short text, such as an excerpt from the report of a judgment in a legal case, which applicants are given to read before the interview commences.
+This part of the interview uses the text as a basis for discussion and as a vehicle for exploring legal issues while presupposing no prior knowledge of Law.
+Discussion in the second part of the interview also focusses on a text that applicants are given the opportunity to read and think about beforehand.
+The text for the second part takes the form of a short extract from a piece of legislation.
 Applicants are asked to work through a scenario, in order to explore how the legislation might apply in a ‘real life’ situation.
 Again, no prior knowledge of the Law is required or expected.

 Cambridge Law Test